BiscuitOS/HardStack/bus/DTS/API/of_parse_phandle_with_args/README.md

 of_parse_phandle_with_args
 ----------------------------------

-Find device_node by phandle list.
+Find device_node by phandle list with args.

 Context: